-This article gives a brief introduction of custom codecs in KaDeck Professional and KaDeck Enterprise and covers the essential steps to get you up and running quickly.
+This article gives a brief introduction of custom codecs in KaDeck Desktop and KaDeck Web and covers the essential steps to get you up and running quickly.

-It is recommended reading Structure of Codecs before starting developing your own codec as it covers some characteristics and considerations, especially for KaDeck Enterprise users.
+It is recommended to read Structure of Codecs before starting developing your own codec as it covers some characteristics and considerations, especially for KaDeck Web users.

 Definition of Codec